ssamudrala/idpf-specification/idpf_specification.md

 # Default device capabilities and parameter values assumed by the IDPF driver

-This section lists the default and possible values of parmeters associated with various device capabilities.
-By default, any driver that is compliant with the spec should use the default value for these parameters.
-In order to use a non default value, the driver must negotiate the values with the control plane.
+This section lists the default and possible values of parameters associated with various device capabilities.
+By default, any driver that is compliant with the spec must use the default values for these parameters.
+In order to use non default values, the driver must either learn or negotiate the values with the control plane.
+For ex: 10 is the default value for the maximum number of data buffers per TX packet.
+So the driver needs to linearize the skb if the data is spread across more than 10 buffers requiring more than 10 descriptors.
+This value can be learnt via response to the GET_CAPS request from the control plane in  max_sg_bufs_per_tx_pkt field of struct virtchnl2_get_capabilities.
+SW Parameter column in the tables below shows either the hardcoded default value or a field in the virtchnl structures used to learn or negotiate the value.

-Virtchannel data structures for vport configuration, queue configuration etc have enough padding defined to be able to accommodate negotiation of non-default values with the Device control plane in future.
+Virtchannel data structures for device configuration, vport configuration, queue configuration etc have enough padding defined to be able to accommodate negotiation of non-default values with the Device control plane in future.

 ### Interrupt capabilities